 Keizersgracht is the name of one of the main canals in the capital of The Netherlands and in my opinion, is one of the most picturesque places to view.
 The picturesque effect is likely due it being the widest canal, which is in the middle of three main canals crossing Amsterdam centre.
 Wandering around and observing the lights of the bridge turned on during the blue hour is amazing.

-Amsterdam Photos - Travel & Fine Art for all
+Amsterdam Photos - Travel & Fine Art

 Montelbaanstoren is a tower in Amsterdam that sits alongside a canal named Oudeschans.
 This tower is over 500 years old and was built in 1516 as a part of the city walls and was originally a Watchtower; although this function was only given for 90 years.
 Montelbaanstoren is also famous, with due credit to a particular painter that you might be familiar with – Rembrandt.
 He used to reside in an area near the tower and was supposedly very keen on painting this structure.